 Business Improvement Districts (BIDs) are business-led partnerships that agree by ballot to pay an extra levy based on rateable value to fund activities, services and improvements that will benefit the businesses and the place in which they operate.
-Nationally, there are 300 BIDs in the UK, investing over £130m every year, giving business an independent voice and investing in business-led initiatives.
+As of March 2020 there are over 328 UK BIDs including three in Kent, investing over £130m every year, giving 131,570 business an independent voice and investing in business-led initiatives.

 The management and governance of the BID is open and transparent and is accountable to the levy payers.
 The projects and activities of the BID are operated by a small team led by a voluntary Board of Directors, representing the business sectors who operate in the city.

 All of the money raised by the BID – from the levy paid by businesses, to voluntary contributions, sponsorship and commercial income – is invested directly back into Canterbury.

 To find out more about the work of the BID, see the Business Plan 2019-2024 and the projects and activities pages of the website: